-Firmino was born in the capital city of Brazil’s eastern state of Alagoas.
-He played junior football for a club in that city, Clube de Regatas Brasil, before moving south in his late-teens to represent Figueirense Futebol Clube.
-Despite its remote location and the difficulty that comes with it of attracting new players this club has achieved decent enough finishes in its recent history in the country’s top division despite never seriously threatening the regular success of the big city clubs.
+Firmino was born in the capital city of Brazil’s second smallest state, Alagoas, that also has the lowest Human Development Index score that measures standards in education, health and income, of the country's 27 states.
+Firmino played junior football for a club in Maceió, Clube de Regatas Brasil, before moving south in his late-teens to represent Figueirense Futebol Clube.
+Despite its remote location and the difficulty that comes with it of attracting new players, this club has achieved decent enough finishes in its recent history in the country’s top division despite never seriously threatening the regular success of the big city clubs.
 Firmino made his debut for Figueirense towards the end of 2009 as the club tried to make an immediate return to Serie A following relegation in 2008.
 A year later Roberto’s eight goals from thirty-six appearances helped to secure promotion and he actually played in over fifty first-team matches during that calendar year.

 Shortly after his 19th birthday Firmino took the route to Europe that so many of his countrymen had made before him by signing for German club TSG 1899 Hoffenheim.
 His original contract ran until the end of June 2015 but this was later extended by a further two years and this extension was crucial in determining the massive fee that Liverpool would have to pay to secure his services.
 He arrived in Germany at the mid-point of a domestic season and therefore did not make his Bundesliga debut until a home fixture against Mainz towards the end of February 2011.
 By the end of the season he had scored three times in eleven league matches as Hoffenheim finished in eleventh place, a finishing position they repeated in 2012 before narrowing escaping relegation in 2013.
 Firmino scored twice and made the other goal in his team’s crucial 3-1 home leg victory over Kaiserslautern in the relegation play-offs.

-Former players and respected journalists alike have been queuing up to lavish praise on Liverpool’s new recruit.
-Legendary player Ronaldinho, with nearly a century of senior appearances for Brazil behind him, expressed the opinion that "For Liverpool to have Coutinho and Firmino is a big achievement for them.
-It is going to give them one of the most exciting midfields in Europe.
+Nearly fifty goals and almost as many assists in the tough, competitive world of German football made the anticipation of Roberto Firmino doing well at his second European club very exciting indeed.
+Legendary player Ronaldinho, with nearly a century of senior appearances for Brazil behind him, predicted a fruitful career for his countryman who had just joined the Reds: "For Liverpool to have Coutinho and Firmino is a big achievement for them.
+It is going to give them one of the most exciting midfielders in Europe.
 The creativity, intelligence and goals they have between them can change Liverpool as a team.
 It is a big sign of intent.
 It is a dream for the Liverpool strikers to have that sort of service.
 They will create so many chances."
-This surely is the crux of Liverpool’s purchase.
-The number of goals both created and scored needs to rise if the club is to become serious challengers for the major prizes again.
-Nearly fifty goals and almost as many assists in the tough, competitive world of German football make the anticipation of Roberto Firmino doing well at his second European club very exciting indeed.